-As we transition from the paradigm of linear production to the circular economy, final products exiting from production lines should then be increasingly able to be recycled in order to reintroduce environmental relevant materials into the process again.
+As we transition from the paradigm of linear production to the circular economy, final products exiting from production lines should then be increasingly recycled in order to reintroduce environmentally relevant materials into the process again.

 The electric, autonomous car-sharing ecosystem is anticipated to become part of a larger integrated, multimodal ecosystem.
-There is likely to be an emphasis on highly customised, seamless and on-demand transportation services that will re-shape the demand from automotive customers.
-New EV and autonomous platforms will offer engineering flexibility to different vehicle body type, wider and inter-changeable internal layout like in a living room extension and wider opportunities for material applications, customization.
+There is likely to be an emphasis on highly customized, seamless and on-demand transportation services that will re-shape the demand from automotive customers.
+New EV and autonomous platforms will offer engineering flexibility for different vehicle body types, wider and inter-changeable internal layout – like in a living room extension – and wider opportunities for material applications and customization.

-Such convergence will also involve an agile re-alignment of new vehicle features in compliance with sustainability targets, as OEMs will select suppliers based on the contribution they can give to their sustainability roadmap and end customers will have increasing sensibility to circular economy, waste reduction, sustainable materials, re-cycling rates and overall manufacturing efficiency.
+Such convergence will also involve an agile re-alignment of new vehicle features in compliance with sustainability targets, as OEMs will select suppliers based on the contribution they can give to their sustainability roadmap and – like end customers – will have increasing sensitivity to the circular economy, waste reduction, sustainable materials, recycling rates and overall manufacturing efficiency.